Smooth solutions to the chord log-Minkowski problem: Preliminaries

 \section{Preliminaries}

 Our setting will be in the $n$-Euclidean space ${\rnnn}$.
-Denote by ${\sn}$ the unit sphere, and by $B_{R}$ the ball centered at origin with radius $R>0$. $\omega_{n}$ is the volume of unit ball in $\rnnn$.
+Denote by $B_{R}$ the Euclidean ball centred at origin with radius $R>0$, by ${\sn}$ the unit sphere. $\omega_{n}$ is the volume of unit ball in $\rnnn$.
 For $y,z\in {\rnnn}$, $\langle y,z\rangle$ denotes the standard inner product.
-In what follows, for the readers' convenience, we shall give some basics on Riesz potential (energy), convex geometry, differential geometry and integral geometry.
+In what follows, for the readers' convenience, we will give some basics on the convex geometry, differential geometry and integral geometry.